Should I grow my business?

 Finding finance for growth

-Sustainable growth will need an investment of both time and money.
-If you are growing, and especially growing rapidly, you may find that the increased demand is affecting your cashflow.
+Sustainable growth requires upfront investment of both time and money.
+If you are growing, and especially growing rapidly, the increased demand is likely to affect your cashflow.
 Learn the basics of cashflow management.

 Avoid problems during business growth